 - Get outside and take a hike through Fall foliage

 - Celebrate Halloween in Salem

-- See Fall foliage from the sky
+- See Fall foliage from a unique vantage point

 - Take a Fall foliage train ride